What’s the standard counter overhang? Discover the standard commercial bar dimensions for proper countertop overhang for seating and ergonomics.

 The bar top in this last example was intentionally wider because the Owner had a strong belief that the overhang should be extra-generous.
 This is te deepest bar top we specified in recent memory.

-The most common size of bar tops we specify is 24”.
+The most common size of bar tops we specify is 24”, which includes a 4″ drink rail.

 My favorite reference book for architectural standards: